-This tutorial is meant to shed some light on using the WebParser plugin in Rainmeter to retrieve information from a website for use in your skins.
+This tutorial is meant to shed some light on using the WebParser measure in Rainmeter to retrieve information from a website for use in your skins.
 A lot of us have used WebParser to get RSS feeds or other data from websites, but often by using or tweaking existing code, and without really understanding how it works.

 When we say parse in this context, what we mean is to search the output for some text strings.
 Finding those strings will position you in the output at a point where you want some information.
 Then you capture that information, and display the results in meters.

 The basic format of a WebParser skin is:

 It is important right off to understand that WebParser works with a "parent / child" approach.
 What happens is that the parent measure connects to the site with the URL, and uses the RegExp option to capture some information with one or more instances of

 (.*).
 The captured information is held by WebParser, and is individually referenced by child measures with the StringIndex numbers.
 Each